barsoom/devbook/wiki/README.md

 # Wiki conventions

-We use GitHub wikis to document project-specific things as well all company information that can't be public (i.e. in this devbook).
+We use GitHub wikis to document project-specific things as well as all company information that can't be public (i.e. in this devbook).

 They easily become a mess, so here are some conventions: